christian-schlichtherle/truelicense-maven-archetype/README.md

 Before version 4, the TrueLicense Maven Archetype was covered by the GNU Affero General Public License, Version 3.
 Since version 4, it is covered by the MIT License.

-The old documentation at http://truelicense.net/ is now obsolete and will be updated next.
+The old documentation at https://truelicense.net/ is now obsolete and will be updated eventually.